Tamsulosin and Dutasteride

 Dutasteride works by stopping the action of an enzyme in the body called 5-alpha reductase.
 The 5-alpha reductase converts the male hormone testosterone into a more active form of testosterone called dihydrotestosterone (DHT).
 The widening of the prostate gland is reliant upon testosterone being changed to DHT within the prostate gland.
 Without DHT, the prostate gland shrinks.
 By lessening the volume of testosterone changed into DHT, this medicine helps to shrink the prostate gland.

 The combined action of Tamsulosin and Dutasteride relaxes the muscles in the prostate gland and shrinks the prostate gland to relieve the pressure on the urethra and bladder.
 This permits urine to flow easily past the prostate.
-It also helps relieves the urinary symptoms associated with an enlarged prostate gland.
+It also helps relieve the urinary symptoms associated with an enlarged prostate gland.

 What is the dosage of Tamsulosin and Dutasteride?